mrkaleArduinoLib/gbj_appthingsboard/README.md

 <a id="publish"></a>

-## publishMeasures(), publishAttribsStatic(), publishAttribsDynamic()
+## publishEvents(), publishMeasures(), publishAttribsStatic(), publishAttribsDynamic()

 #### Description
 The virtual methods that every child class derived from this library class should implement.

+* The method `publishEvents()` is dedicated for telemetry data items of the device, which change occassionally and rarely.
+So that they are published individually at every change immediatelly by the multiple calls of the method [publishAttrib()](#publishAttrib).
-- The method `publishMeasures()` should contain either multiple calls of the method [publishMeasure()](#publishMeasure) or the single call of the method [publishMeasuresBatch()](#publishMeasuresBatch) for all desired telemetry data items of the device.
+* The method `publishMeasures()` is dedicated for telemetry data items of the device, which change frequently, so that they have to by published periodically by either multiple calls of the method [publishMeasure()](#publishMeasure) or the single call of the method [publishMeasuresBatch()](#publishMeasuresBatch).
-- The method `publishAttribsStatic()` should contain either multiple calls of the method [publishAttrib()](#publishAttrib) or the single call of the method [publishAttribsBatch()](#publishAttribsBatch ) for all desired static client attributes of the device.
-Static attributes cannot be changed from IoT platform by RPC.
-They are set and published at boot time of the device together at once.
+* The method `publishAttribsStatic()` is dedicated for static client attributes of the device, which cannot be changed from IoT platform by RPC, but they are set at compile or boot time of the device.
+So that they are published just once by either multiple calls of the method [publishAttrib()](#publishAttrib) or the single call of the method [publishAttribsBatch()](#p.ublishAttribsBatch ).
-- The method `publishAttribsDynamic()` should contain either multiple calls of the method [publishAttrib()](#publishAttrib) or the single call of the method [publishAttribsBatch()](#publishAttribsBatch ) for all desired dynamic client attributes of the device.
-Dynamic attributes can be changed from IoT platform by RPC.
-They are set and published dynamicli and individually.
+* The method `publishAttribsDynamic()` is dedicated for dynamic client attributes of the device, which change occassionally and rarely.
+So that they are published individually at every change immediatelly by the multiple calls of the method [publishAttrib()](#publishAttrib).

 #### Syntax
+    ResultCodes publishEvents()
     ResultCodes publishMeasures()
     ResultCodes publishAttribsStatic()
     ResultCodes publishAttribsDynamic()